Outback Family History

 Rampollini’s Piggery – Burra Rocks

-Near the site of the current CALM display in the main visitors parking area at Burra Rocks there are wrecks of machinery that had included a harvester, ploughs and two trucks.
+Near the site of the current CALM display in the main visitors’ parking area at Burra Rocks, there are wrecks of machinery that include a harvester, ploughs and two trucks.
 These belonged to Rampolini and were bought to be used to seed, grow and harvest grain on the cleared area near the rocks.
 One of the trucks was used by Rampolini when he worked as a contractor on the Lakewood Woodline.

 Rampollini's Machinery

 Rampolini’s house was located between the piggery and the rusting machinery.
-He initially had a flock of sheep on the cleared area but lost them all as the area was not fenced.
-Although he bought all this machinery he never got round to growing his own grain and brought it in from Coolgardie instead.
+He initially had a flock of sheep on the cleared area, but lost them all as the area was not fenced.
+Although he bought all this machinery, he never got around to growing his own grain and brought it in from Coolgardie instead.
 He supplemented his income by working at the nearby Nepean Mine.
-It is not known what happened to Benny, does anyone know where he went?
+It is not known what happened to Benny.

 Burra Rocks Dam

-Since originally posting this blog I have found some additional information on Benny Rampallini from the Book ‘Lakewood Woodline 1937-1964’ by Phil Bianchi.
-Benny lived at Burra Rocks from the mid 1960’s with his wife Norma and his children Ron, Valerie, Brenda and Marlene.
+POSTSCRIPT: Since originally posting this story, I have found some additional information on Benny Rampallini from the Book ‘Lakewood Woodline 1937-1964’ by Phil Bianchi.
+Benny lived at Burra Rocks from the mid 1960s with his wife Norma and his children Ron, Valerie, Brenda and Marlene.
 He was originally from a town called Melo in Italy and came to Australia with his two brothers in search of a better life.
 This is a photograph of Benny playing his accordion.

 Benny Rampallini